 As they become acquainted with each other, a female is supposed to lay a batch of 10-30 eggs and takes them in her mouth immediately.
 Right when she does this, the male flairs out his anal fin showing out his egg spot patterns.

-They can get Ich which is a skin infection caused due to the increased number of protozoans and water moulds.
+They can get Ich which is a skin infection caused due to the increased number of protozoans and water molds.
 This can be cured by increasing the temperature of the tank to 30 Celsius for almost 3 days.
-If no betterment is seen, move towards Copper based medication.
+If no betterment is seen, move towards Copper-based medication.

 However, if you are taking good care of the food and water, there is no chance of these diseases in the first place.

-Overall, they are great fish to be kept in the aquarium due to their vibrant colour morp.
+Overall, they are great fish to be kept in the aquarium due to their vibrant color morph.